isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 <br>

 **5. When and how would I know if I have passed the Moneylender’s Test?**
-<br>You may check your test results via [GoBusiness](https://www.gobusiness.gov.sg) after two weeks from the date of your test.
+<br>You may check your test results via [GoBusiness](https://www.gobusiness.gov.sg) after one week from the date of your test.
 <br>
 <br>